lindsayrr8/lindsayrr8.github.io/_posts/2024-11-09-my-new-blog-post.md

 ```
 Our resulting matrix includes 4 columns for intercept, main effect for `a`, main effect for `b`, and the interaction of `a:b`.
 All this is to show how these impact `z`.
 If any columns are dropped in the output we get, it implies that the interaction `a:b` or a main effect for either `a` or `b` isn’t providing unique information in the presence of other terms.

-we can then interpret a few insights from the output of our model matrix:
+We can then begin interpreting a few insights from the output of our model matrix:
 ```R
 > # Generate model matrix
 > model.matrix(~ a * b)